Home

 Botox for Migraine

 Over the past few years, there has been increased interest in using Botox for migraine.
 Some people feel it has been an almost miraculous solution for them.
-But the trials and research hasn't always been convincing.
-Is Botox for migraines something you should try?
+But the trials and research haven't always been convincing.
+Is this treatment something you should try?

 Botox is botulinum toxin, a toxin produced by bacteria.
-It's actually extremely poisonous, and often is ingested as a result of not handling and cooking meat properly (botulism is often fatal).
+It's actually extremely poisonous, and often is ingested as a result of not handling and cooking meat properly (botulism can be fatal).

-But botulinum toxin A (Botox) has become famous for it's other application - getting rid of wrinkles.
-The treatment was discovered in Canada in 1987 by Jean and Alastair Carruthers, and since then brand names Botox, Neurobloc and Myobloc (botulinum toxin B) have been used (in very small doses) to decrease wrinkles and frown lines.
+But botulinum toxin A (Botox) has become famous for its other application - getting rid of wrinkles.
+The treatment was discovered in Canada in 1987 by Jean and Alastair Carruthers, and since then brand names Botox, Dysport, and Xeomin have been used (in very small doses) to decrease wrinkles and frown lines.

 But the next discovery was that patients with migraine found their attacks to be decreasing when they had Botox treatment.
 Why was this happening?
 Was it just a coincidence?